Detection Prospects of Gravitational Waves from SU(2) Axion Inflation: Parameter Estimation

 We simulate a GWB search with the Advanced LVK sensitivity A+, an ET detector, a combined ET and CE network, and an ET + 2 CE network.
 The ET detector is assumed to be in the triangular configuration with assumed ET-D sensitivity~\cite{Hild:2010id} at the current Virgo detector site, the first CE is placed at the current Hanford site and the second CE is placed at the current Livingston site.
 Both CE's are assumed to have the sensitivity derived in~\cite{LIGOScientific:2016wof}.
 Similar to the previous searches, we assume Gaussian and $\chi^2$ statistics on the PBH bound in the searches.

 We show in Fig.~\ref{fig:PE_prospects_Gauss} the results for the Gaussian statistics, and in Fig.~\ref{fig:PE_prospects_ChiSq} for the $\chi^2$ one.
+It is easy to see that the addition of 3g detectors dramatically improves parameter constraints.
+Most notably, 3g networks are able to place upper bounds on coupling constants $\alpha_f$ and $g$, and a lower bounds on $\xi_0$ due to measurable presence of a GWB.
+A constraint on $\alpha_f$ could be formulated under $\chi^2$ assumptions over Gaussian due to the more restrictive allowed physical space.
 Interestingly, the constraints from an ET search and those from an ET+CE search are effectively the same.
 This is because the measured cross-correlated strain in ET-CE combinations measured mainly detector noise.
 With this, only LVK A+, ET, and ET+2CE search results are plotted.
 The retrieved logarithmic Bayes factors of each search can be seen in Table~\ref{table:Bayes_Prospects}.
 The 2D CL are the best constrained for an ET + 2CE network and the largest for LVK A+.
-Confident detections can be made with at least one ET present in the network, with $\log\mathcal{B}_{\rm{noise}}^{\rm{TM}} > 79$. \footnote{We noted a Bayesian preference for Gaussian statistics assumptions over $\chi^2$ assumptions.
-This is believed to be because $\chi^2$-statistics assumptions confines the prior sampling space more than the Gaussian case, thus affecting the Bayesian posterior results.}
+Confident detections can be made with at least one ET present in the network, with $\log\mathcal{B}_{\rm{noise}}^{\rm{TM}} > 59$.